 Farmhouse Baking Powder Biscuits

 Just as a heads up: some of the links in this post are affiliate links for products I use on a regular basis in my home.
-If you make a purchase through this link, a small percentage of your purchase will go toward supporting this blog.
+If you make a purchase through this link, I earn a small percentage.

 These baking powder biscuits don’t turn all golden and glossy on the top when you cook them, instead they just start to brown ever so slightly and then you know they are done.
 I’m sure if you really wanted a golden topped biscuit you could achieve it by brushing your biscuits with an egg wash or maybe cream before baking, but honestly, I don’t care about the extra step and I like the rustic, country look of simple baking powder biscuits.